 Michael Dell drove home this fact during Bill McDermott’s day one keynote when he stated that we’re at an inflection point for IT – a point at which ‘there’s an opportunity for IT to make a big difference’.
 However, he also cautioned that digital transformation is a strategic project, not an IT one that must be driven by the business.

 SAP highlighted some key themes in support of the digital transformation agenda, with a strong emphasis on real-time access to data and their new Leonardo platform.
 SAP has launched Leonardo as a new digital innovation system in the cloud, bringing together the SAP Cloud Platform, Internet of Things, Machine learning, Analytics, Big Data, Design Thinking, Blockchain and Data Intelligence into a platform to help companies accelerate their digital transformation.
 Apparently, it will help to move ‘billions of devices from thinking to doing’.
-No doubt there’s plenty of work to be done before we get to that point, but you can learn more here.
+No doubt there’s plenty of work to be done before we get to that point.

 Naturally, S/4HANA was also extremely prominent (no surprise there!) at the show, with much discussion about the journey that SAP customers are undertaking to understand and execute the transition to this new technology.
 I was surprised to hear about the number of organizations planning to go-live on S/4HANA within this year, which is encouraging to see, though clearly it’s a project that is still some way off for many firms.